Kannana Kanne

 Kannana Kanne was a 2020-2023 popular Indian Tamil-language family drama soap opera that aired on Sun TV from 2 November 2020 to 4 March 2023.
 The show starred Nimeshika Radhakrishnan with, Babloo Prithiveeraj, Rahul Ravi, Akshitha Boopiah and Nithya Das.
 The serial is a remake of Telugu television series Pournami that aired on Gemini TV.

 Plot

-Gautam and Kausalya live a happy married life but, after ten years, they have no child.
+Gautham and Kausalya live a happy married life but, after ten years, they have no child.
 One day, Kausalya gets pregnant, but she learns that she is having complications.
-Gautam, who is not aware of Kausalya having complications, learns of it when Kausalya's doctor says to him in Kausalya's Baby Shower function.
-Gautum refuses to grow the baby but Kausalya does not listen to Gautum.
-But she died during the birth of her daughter.
-Gautam doesn't accept his wife’s death.
-So he starts blaming and hating the child.
-But his mother raised the child and named her Meera.
+Gautham learns of this from Kausalya's doctor during her baby shower function.
+Gautham advises Kausalya to abort the baby to avoid risks, stating that he loves Kausalya so much and he can't risk her life for the baby.
+However, Kausalya doesn't listen to him.
+Eventually, she dies during labour and gives birth to a baby girl, named as Meera by Kausalya's mother-in-law and Gautham's mother, Dhanalakshhmi.
+Gautham doesn't accept his wife’s death and ends up blaming Meera for her death, growing unreasonable hatred towards her since her birth.
+But Dhanalakshhmi raises Meera affectionately.